dr01d3r/redcap-em-orca-call-list/README.md

 ## Testing & Validation

 - REDCap
-  - 8.11.7
-  - 9.6.1
+  - v12.5.7
-  - *(and most versions inbetween)*
 - PHP
-  - This module has been tested against all major versions of PHP that are supported by REDCap >= 8.0.0
+  - v7.4.21

+> **NOTE:** These are the most recent versions tested.
+Previous versions should still be supported unless stated otherwise.

 ## Permissions